About

 Lower overall cost and easier implementation of a Basic Income scheme when paid with a suitable tax scheme.

-A taxable Basic Income with a progressive tax system, which pays a dollar in net value to someone with no other income, will pay less in net value to someone with a high income.
+A taxable Basic Income with a progressive tax system, which pays a dollar in net value to someone with no other income, will pay less than a dollar in net value to someone with a high income.

 For further details, see our pages: